What to do and know if you're planning a wedding in the midst of the COVID-19 Hysteria

 Here are some common questions that we are trying our best to answer for you, don't forget we are here to help in any way we can.

 Are you still open for business during "Social Distancing"?

 Absolutely, we are currently working from home for the safety of our team and clients as we are practicing social distancing measures as advised by the Canadian Health Officials until further notice.
-Please rest assured that our team are still working and operating our business as usual and will try to make ourselves even more available for you specially during this difficult time.
-We will be available through calls, emails and offering online appointments and meetings.
+Please rest assured that our team is still working and operating our business as usual and will try to make ourselves even more available for you especially during this difficult time.
+We will be available through calls, emails, and offering online appointments and meetings.